 (a) a declaration, signed by an official who is authorized to act on behalf of the local government entity that has submitted an application for certification, that the applicant:

-(i) is authorized to establish and operate an emergency communications system;
+(i) is authorized to establish and operate a 9-1-1 system;

-(ii) is eligible to become a certified PSAP pursuant to NEW RULE II; and
+(ii) is eligible to become a certified PSAP pursuant to NEW RULE II;

-(iii) will operate in accordance with the PSAP certification requirements; and
+(iii) first receives all emergency wireline and wireless voice calls from persons requesting emergency services in the PSAP's service area; and

-(b) a copy of any agreement required under (3) or (4);
+(iv) will operate in accordance with the PSAP certification requirements; and

-(c) documentation that verifies that all emergency wireline and wireless voice calls and the majority of all other non-voice emergency communications from persons requesting emergency services in the PSAP’s service area are delivered first to the PSAP
+(b) a copy of any agreement required under (3) or (4).

 (3) If more than one local government entity is participating in an application:

-(a) the local government entities must have entered into a valid interlocal agreement pursuant to 7-11-104, MCA, that describes and defines the terms of the parties' participation in the emergency communications system; and
+(a) the local government entities must have entered into a valid interlocal agreement pursuant to 7-11-104, MCA, that describes and defines the terms of the parties' participation in the 9-1-1 system; and

 (b) the declaration required in (2)(a) must be signed by an official who is authorized to act on behalf of each local government entity that is participating in the application, and the declaration must include an acknowledgment that the participating local government entities have entered into a valid interlocal agreement pursuant to 7-11-104, MCA.